Iowa Gold Star Cycle Menus

 *Requires uncompressing or "unzipping" software to use files.

-Chef Cyndie Story Recipes - Ten new recipes that were developed, tested, and standardized by Chef Cyndie Story to assist schools with incorporating more dark green, orange/red vegetables, legumes, and whole grains into school meals.
+Chef Cyndie Story Recipes - Recipes that were developed, tested, and standardized by Chef Cyndie Story to assist schools with incorporating more dark green, orange/red vegetables, legumes, and whole grains into school meals.
 The recipes are a supplement to the existing Iowa Gold Star Recipes and can be a tool for schools as they work towards meeting the new meal pattern requirements.

-Recipes for Healthy Kids, provides 281 recipes (legumes, vegetables and grains), which were submitted by schools across the nation.
-The Recipes for Healthy Kids Competition (the “Challenge”), is an initiative of Let’s Move! with the support of the U.S. Department of Agriculture.
+Recipes for Healthy Kids - 280 recipes (legumes, vegetables and grains), which were submitted by schools across the nation.
+The Recipes for Healthy Kids Competition, is an initiative of Let’s Move! with the support of the U.S. Department of Agriculture.
 The Challenge brought together food service staff, chefs, students, and community members to develop creative, nutritious, tasty and kid-approved recipes that schools can easily incorporate into National School Lunch menus.
-The recipes will help to increase the student’s intake of: 1) whole grains; 2) dark green and orange vegetables; and 3) dry beans and peas. http://teamnutrition.usda.gov/Resources/recipes_for_healthy_kids.html

-USDA Recipes for Schools, hese recipes have been edited and reflect the changes made in the newest edition of the Food Buying Guide for Child Nutrition Programs.
-Recipes can be found at http://www.fns.usda.gov/tn/Resources/usda_recipes.html.
+USDA Recipes for Schools, these recipes have been edited and reflect the changes made in the newest edition of the Food Buying Guide for Child Nutrition Programs.

 Healthier Kansas Menus, the Healthier Kansas Menus are designed to help schools meet the challenge of serving nutritious meals that will appeal to students.
-You can also use these menus to apply for the HealthierUS School Challenge, found at http://www.kn-eat.org/SNP/SNP_Menus/SNP_Resources_Healthier_Kansas_Menus.htm.
+You can also use these menus to apply for the HealthierUS School Challenge.